stuburger/yafl/README.md

 ## Motivation

-Development on yafl only started after the release of React 16.3 and uses the React Context API behind the scenes to pass props between components.
+Development on Yafl only started after the release of React 16.3 and uses the React Context API behind the scenes to pass props between components.
 It has drawn a lot of inspiration from Redux-Form and Formik (both awesome projects!)

-yafl's philosophy is to "keep it super simple".
+Yafl's philosophy is to "keep it super simple".
 While it provides a lot of functionality out the box, it aims to keep it's API surface area as small as possible while still remaining flexible and easy to use.
+At the start of Yafl's development, the decision was made to leave as much of the implementation of your form up to you, the developer.
+Yafl aims to provide the tools to build forms without caring too much about the specific use case.

 ## Why use YAFL?

-- Use TypeScript to create strongly typed forms to give you peace of mind and a good nights sleep.
+- Use TypeScript with JSX generics to create strongly typed forms that give you peace of mind and a good nights sleep.
 - Create multi-page forms without needing to use specialized components or a state management library like flux or redux.
-- Create deeply nested forms or forms within forms.
 - Structure your Components to match the shape of your data.
 This means no more accessing field values using string paths!
+- Deeply nested forms.
+- Create forms within forms.
+- Flexible and fun.
 - Render a Validator!

 ## Installation